leerich/rhn_registration/README.md

 rhn_subscription
 =========

-Basic role that does not utilize the subscription-manager module (significantly slower at large scale)
+This role is used for subscribing machines to the Red Hat Network.

 Requirements
 ------------